Mutual fund sales loads are a commission collected by stockbrokers or mutual fund companies when they sell shares of mutual funds to investors.

 What Is a Mutual Fund Sales Load?

-The Two Types of Mutual Fund Sales Loads
+Types of Mutual Fund Sales Loads and How They Work

-As a general rule, you should avoid mutual funds with sales loads attached to them.
+As a general rule, you should avoid mutual funds with sales loads attached.
 That is purely a marketing expense.
-You are literally taking out your checkbook and writing it to pay a commission that the mutual fund company doesn't want to pay itself!
-That means you lose all of the dividends, interest and capital gains you might have otherwise made on that money.
+You are paying a commission that the mutual fund company doesn't want to pay itself.
+It means you lose all of the dividends, interest, and capital gains you might have otherwise made on that money.

 Companies such as Vanguard and Fidelity have made no-load funds the virtual norm for do-it-yourself investors.
-You can visit their site and open an account directly or even purchase shares through most stock brokers (for more information, read How Do I Buy Shares of a Mutual Fund?
-The Three Ways New Investors Can Buy Shares of a Mutual Fund.
+You can visit their site and open an account directly or even purchase shares through most stockbrokers or trading apps like Robinhood.